mfarache/jekyll-now/_posts/2017-12-11-Url-Shortener-with-openfaas.md

 ![_config.yml]({{ site.baseurl }}/images/OPENFAAS_URLRESOLVER.png)

-#Summary
+# Summary

 The more I play with OpenFaas the more I like it.

-It took me a few hours to setup everything and running.
+It took me just a few hours to setup everything and running.

-The bits I really struggled with where related with MongoDB authentication.
+The only bits I really struggled with were related with MongoDB authentication.
-It also was not easy to debug what was going on within the NodeJS functions running on top of OpenFaaS, but luckily there are some awesome tips in the community issues that helped me to dig out the bottom of the issues.
-Some tips for newbies like me
+It was not easy to debug what was going on within the NodeJS functions running on top of OpenFaaS, but luckily there are some awesome tips in the community issues, that helped me to dig out the bottom of the issues.
+Some tips for newbies like me around NodeJS.

 + Add log4js to see what is going within your NodeJS function.
 + Our index.js needs to indicate process.exit(0) so the gateway considers our request to be completed.
-Otherwise the action will be performed but you will never get back the response.
+Otherwise the action will be performed but you will never get back the response
++ If you send request data as Text but using Json (as you can see in the screenshots) from the OpenFaaS UI, you must parse the text into a JSON object

 The whole code repository is [here][3]